sharetribe/ftw-daily/src/containers/SearchPage/README.md

 narrow screens.

 Secondary filters create one more button to the space containing primary filters: _More filters_.
-This more-filters button opens up a SearchFiltersPanel component that can be changed to show those extra filters passed to it. **Note:** Currently, it doesn't contain any filter components by default, even if you pass in some filter data.
+This more-filters button opens up a SearchFiltersSecondary component that can be changed to show those extra filters passed to it. **Note:** Currently, it doesn't contain any filter components by default, even if you pass in some filter data.
 Creating those filter components is part of the customization process.